 Linux pkill Command Tutorial for Beginners (5 Examples)

-In Linux, if you need to kill a process (for whatever reason) through the command line, you can you use the kill command, which requires you to pass as input the ID of the process you're trying to terminate.
-But did you know there also exists a way to kill processes without specifying their PIDs?
+In Linux, if you need to kill a process (for whatever reason) through the command line, you can use the kill command, which requires you to pass as input the ID of the process you're trying to terminate.
+But did you know that there also exists a way to kill processes without specifying their PIDs?

 Yes, there's a tool - dubbed pkill - that lets you do this.
 In this article, we will discuss the basics of this command using some easy to understand examples.
-But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 18.04 LTS machine.
+But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 18.04 LTS and Debian 10 machine.